-The next intake of students for this postgraduate course will be in semester 2, 2016.
-Applications will open in the second quarter of 2016.
+The next intake of students for this postgraduate course will be in semester 1, 2017.
+Applications will open in the fourth quarter of 2016.

 The Graduate Certificate in Climate Change for Primary Industries was developed as a collaborative offering between the founding partners of the PICCC.